 Use the following information to learn how to decode or decipher vehicle identification numbers, commonly known as VIN numbers.

 All cars and light trucks built after 1981 have a unique 17-character VIN number that provides access to valuable information about that vehicle’s history.
 The letters I, O, and Q never appear in a VIN.
-VIN numbers can be found on dashboards and driver’s side door jamb stickers.
+VINs are on dashboards and driver’s side door jamb stickers.
 In addition, they are also included in the title documents.

 How to Decode a Vehicle Identification Number

 When decoded, the Vehicle Identification Number indicates the following information:

 - The country where the car or truck was originally manufactured